shlomias1/Stratego/README.md

 ### **puct.py**
 Implements the **PUCT** AI, including:
-- **PUCTNode class**: Node in the PUCT search tree for move decision-making.
+- **PUCTNode class**: Nodes in the PUCT search tree for move decision-making.
 - **PUCTPlayer class**: AI decision-making using the PUCT algorithm, based on a neural network.

 ### **game_net.py**